 Platform: A streamlined proprietary interface covers desktop and mobile with signals and analytics built in.

-Accounts: Tiers range from Mini ($50 minimum) to Exclusive (invitation only), each unlocking higher benefits and bonuses.
+Accounts: Tiers range from Mini ($50 minimum) to Exclusive (invitation only), unlocking higher benefits and bonuses.

-Regulation: Not licensed by major authorities, but participation in the Compensation Fund offers up to €20,000 coverage per client in disputes.
+Regulation: Not licensed by major authorities according to the article, but participation in the Compensation Fund is described as offering up to €20,000 coverage per client in disputes.

 Pros